wyc970304/CC-mini-project/README.md

 # CC-mini-project-ECS781P
 by Wu Yucong

-This project implement a flask application using the MetaWeather API (https://www.metaweather.com/api/) and the VM of AWS in cloud, which can get the nearest weather condition conveniently and rapidly.
-It provide the function of:
+This project implement a flask application using the RickandMothy API (https://rickandmortyapi.com/documentation/) and the VM of AWS in cloud, which can get and process the basic information of characters in RickandMothy conveniently.
+The application is based on REST API and use the external REST service.
+It provides REST API which has function of:
-1. Searching the weather of the nearest day for a specific city according to the city name.
-1. Searching both the min and max temperature in the nearest day for a specific city according to the city name.
+1. GET basic information (including ID, name, gender, status and species) of all character in RickandMothy directly from external API and save the information into Cassandra cloud database.
+2. GET basic information of one specific character directly using external API (https://rickandmortyapi.com/api/character/{id}) according to ID.
+3. GET basic information of one specific character from cloud database according to ID.
+4. Create (i.e. POST) a new character in database.
+5. DELETE a existed character from database using the ID.

-This weather application simply uses city name as input for searching (which is new compared with original API), instead of city IDs.
-GET requests are used to obtain the information and the functions hold JSON-format responses.
-Also, the robustness is achieved in a certain extent.
+Also, this application is served over HTTPs.
+The robustness is achieved in a certain extent.

 ****The lastest version (i.e. Version2-t.py) of application includes creating, deleting users using cassandra and some of trys in build user's identity authentication.
 Until now, new codes are still not pass the usability test.